Edgar Broughton Band: Career

 However, Edgar and Steve Broughton together with Grant regrouped as The Broughtons to release Parlez-Vous English? in 1979, with Tom Nordon and Pete Tolson (ex-Pretty Things) playing guitar and Richard de Bastion on keyboards.
 This was the Band's first adventure into a fuller, more orchestral style of heavy rock.
-Pete Tolson was not retained after the release of the album and was replaced by John Thomas for the two years of European touring that followed.
+Pete Tolson was not retained after the release of the album and was replaced by Thomas for the two years of European touring that followed.
 Tom Nordon appears again, along with keyboardists Duncan Bridgeman and Dennis Haynes, on Superchip, released in 1982.

 After this the band dissolved again; recording no more studio material but touring infrequently throughout the 1980s and 1990s.
-A mini-tour in 1989 included a gig at The Oval in London.
+A mini-tour in 1989 called Draw The Line in 89 included a gig at The Oval in London.
 The band reformed properly once again in 2006, with Edgar's son Luke joining on keyboards and guitar, after the re-issue of their back catalogue had stimulated new interest in their work.
 They had a mini tour of England and Germany then completed a European tour in 2007, including an appearance at the German Burg Herzberg Festival.
 The Edgar Broughton Band disbanded once again in 2010, with Edgar Broughton opting to continue to perform as a solo artist.
 Steve Broughton died on 29 May 2022.